 Admission Requirements for Doctor of Chiropractic Degree Program

-All applicants to the Doctor of Chiropractic Degree Program must furnish references and provide complete, official academic transcripts from any higher education institution they have attended, regardless of acceptability toward the degree program.
-Failure to comply may result in dismissal from TCC or loss of academic credit.
+All applicants to the Doctor of Chiropractic Degree Program must furnish a letter of recommendation and provide complete, official academic transcripts from any higher education institution they have attended, regardless of acceptability toward the degree program.
+Failure to comply may result in dismissal.

-A student entering Texas Chiropractic College must have completed a minimum of 90 semester hours (120 quarter hours) at a regionally accredited college or university with a minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale of those 90 hours.
+A student entering Texas Chiropractic College must have completed a minimum of 90 semester hours (120 quarter hours) at an institution(s) accredited by an agency recognized by the U.S. Department of Education, Council for Higher Education Accreditation (CHEA) or an equivalent foreign agency with a minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale of those 90 hours.
 The 90 hours must include a minimum of 24 hours of life and physical sciences courses, of which half of the courses must have a substantive laboratory component.

 Students should contact the licensing board(s) in the state(s) where they plan to practice in order to check for any pre-chiropractic college licensure requirements, such as a Bachelor’s degree, that exceed the above requirements (www.FCLB.org).